Nguyen Hue High School for the Gifted

-Nguyen Hue High School for the Gifted (Trường Trung học phổ thông chuyên Nguyễn Huệ) is a public magnet specialized high school of Hanoi city, was founded in March 1947.
+Nguyen Hue High School for the Gifted (Trường Trung học phổ thông chuyên Nguyễn Huệ) is a public magnet specialized high school of Hanoi, Vietnam, was founded in March 1947.
 This is one of 4 specialized schools under the Department of Education and Training of Hanoi, including 11 specialized classes (Math, Computer Science, Physics, Chemistry, Biology, Literature, History, Geography, English, French, Russian).

 Similar to other magnet high schools, Nguyen Hue High School for the Gifted is recognised for its strong academic programs and its large percentage (98-100%) of graduates attending the most prestigious universities in Vietnam and abroad.